Welcome to Kanbanize

 1. The Dashboard

 1.1.
-The Projects are visualized by a blue ribbon -> think of a Project as a folder for the Boards of different departments in your organization.
+The Workspaces are visualized by a blue ribbon.
+Think of it as the asset that collects all Boards of different departments in your organization.
+You can create as many workspaces as needed.

 1.2.
 The Kanban board is the tool for mapping and visualizing each step of your process as a flow.
-The Kanban board is usually named after your department or the project you are assigned to.
+The Kanban board is usually named after your department or the project you are assigned to work on.

 - General Kanban concept